Introduction

 When Drupal 8 was introduced in 2015, the migration process wasn't easy.
 Upgrading was as complex as building a site from scratch, and migrating content added another layer of complexity.
 These challenges raised concerns for developers and businesses about the launch of Drupal 9.

 Fortunately, managing upgrades will be easier in the future.
-This means that migrating from Drupal 7 to Drupal 9 will be similar in effort to migrating from Drupal 7 to Drupal 8.
+This means that the process to migrate from Drupal 7 to 9 will be similar in effort to migrating from Drupal 7 to Drupal 8.
 This shift promises a more stable update process and manageable development.
-But what's the hype around Drupal 9, and why should you consider upgrading?
+But what's the hype around Drupal 9, and why should you consider a Drupal 7 to 9 upgrade?

 Let’s find out!